2024 Best Forensic Psychology Schools in the Southeast Region

 If you plan on majoring in forensic psychology, you won't be alone since the degree program is ranked #267 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual reviewed 4 schools in the Southeast Region to determine which ones were the best for degree seekers in the field of forensic psychology.
-When you put them all together, these colleges and universities awarded 176 degrees in forensic psychology during the 2020-2021 academic year.
+Combined, these schools handed out 175 degrees in forensic psychology to qualified students.

 The forensic psychology program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Forensic Psychology rankings.
 For our Best Overall Forensic Psychology School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.